 Automate your manufacturing productivity measures

-1. Remove manual data capture entirely with machine monitoring able to accurately capture machine data, in turn freeing up your operators to focus on their core jobs as well as remove the risk of human error.
+1. Remove manual data capture entirely with machine monitoring software able to accurately capture machine data, in turn freeing up your operators to focus on their core jobs as well as remove the risk of human error.

 2.Bypass static spreadsheets as all captured data is fed into digital dashboards that offer you at-a-glance summaries of production progress – as well as the ability to view and improve your manufacturing productivity measures/ KPIs – all in real-time and securely accessible from any device.

 3. Benchmark productivity and measure OEE by eliminating shop floor inefficiencies – such as changeover, maintenance, eliminating waste or servicing schedules.
 All of which will improve OEE goals, including performance and availability.

 “By removing bottlenecks on one process, we boosted productivity from five products a day to 25 a day.”Charles Turner, Managing Director at Durham-Duplex

 4. Run data-rich reports in moments on all your work orders and jobs to evaluate how well your machines were utilised during a particular job as well as comparing actual time spent on a work order to the expected time.
 This in turn can help you quote more accurately and competitively in future.

 5. Keep the right people in the loop based on conditions you choose with automated notifications delivered to specified personnel via app or email.
 For instance, when a machine goes down or notifying production support engineers when operators are running out of stock material/equipment.

 6. Visibility on every machine handy tablets provide your operators with an intuitive dashboard showing real-time data analytics, machine operators can input reasons for any downtime on the spot, in turn helping production managers resolve issues at speed as well as identify inefficiencies that are impacting productivity – no matter how big or small.